nens/threedi-docs/source/d_1d2d_objects.rst

      - No
      - \-
      - Name field, no constraints
-   * - Exchange level [m MSL]
+   * - Initial exchange level
-     - exchange_level
+     - initial_exchange_level
      - decimal number
      - Yes
      - m MSL
-     - Exchange level for the 1D2D connections.
-Only used when exchange type is 'connected'.
+     - Exchange level for the 1D2D connection when the breach has not been activated yet
-   * - Max breach depth [m]
+   * - Final exchange level
-     - maximum_breach_depth
+     - final_exchange_level
      - decimal number
      - No
-     - m
+     - m MSL
-     - Maximum depth of the breach, in m below the exchange level.
+     - Breach will grow down to this level, before growing in width.
    * - Levee material
      - levee_material
      - text
      - No
      - \-
-     - Set the material of the levee: sand or clay
+     - Set the material of the levee: sand (1) or clay (2)
    * - Channel ID
      - channel_id
      - integer
      - Yes
      - \-
      - ID of the channel
+   * - Tags
+     - tags
+     - text
+     - No
+     - \-
+     - Comma-separated list of foreign key references to ID's in :ref:`tag`